redhat-na-ssa/gpu-workshop/README.md

 #### Custom Notebook Limits

-Configmaps are used to set custom notebook limits.
+Configmaps are used to set custom notebook resource limits such as number of cpu cores, memory and GPUs.
+This is necessary for the jupyter pod to get scheduled on a GPU node.

 Apply the following configmap before the launching jupyterhub server.
 ```
 oc apply -f src/jupyterhub-notebook-sizes.yml
 ```